-I make a butter "paste" out of 2 sticks of room temperature softened butter, mixed with a teaspoon each of rosemary, sage salt, pepper and thyme.
-Mix butter and spices with a fork make sure that all spices are well blended.
+I make a butter "paste" out of 2 sticks of room temperature softened butter, mixed with a teaspoon each of rosemary, sage salt, pepper, and thyme.
+Mix butter and spices with a fork making sure that all spices are well blended.
 Spread the mixture with a soft spatula underneath the skin of the turkey breast; be careful not to tear the skin.
-Leave some of the mixture for the outside of turkey smear generously over the skin.
+Leave some of the mixture for the outside of the turkey and smear generously over the skin.

 Cooking the big bird: I use a wire v-rack with about 1 cup of chicken broth in the pan to catch the drippings.
 The rule of thumb is 20 minutes per pound at 325 degrees.
 In the last hour I crank the oven to 450 and let it get nice and crisp, make sure you baste well before this process.
 Once cooked remove the turkey and let stand for at least 1 hour, longer if the turkey is a big one.

 Slicing the turkey is also an art.
-I remove the drumsticks with a sharp knife cut to the joint, and then remove the thighs with a cut to the joint as well.
-Once that is removed I remove the breast on both sides of the bird by carving as close to the breast bone as possible and removing the breast in whole.
-It makes it easier for slicing, also looks better on the plate too.
+I remove the drumsticks with a sharp knife cut to the joint and then remove the thighs with a cut to the joint as well.
+Once that is removed I remove the breast on both sides of the bird by carving as close to the breast bone as possible and removing the breast as a whole.
+It makes it easier to slice and also looks better on the plate.

 Big Joe's Delicious Gravy